-Applicants apply to the Transfer BSN Program using either the Seattle University Transfer Application OR the Transfer Common Application.
-Applicants should complete one application not both.
+Applicants apply to the Transfer BSN Program using the Seattle University Transfer Application.
 There is not a separate application to the BSN program.
-In addition to the Seattle University Personal Statement, the College of Nursing requires a nursing personal essay and a professional resume.
-Applications can be found here.
+Application can be found here.

 A complete application includes: